patti-favaron/normal-deviates/README.md

         iRetCode = tRand % get(rvMean, rmCov, rmData)

-where 'rvMean' is a length-N vector containing the means, 'rmCov' is the order-N covariance matrix, and 'rmData' a NxK matrix containing on successful exit the desired random deviates.
+where 'rvMean' is a length-N vector containing the means, 'rmCov' is the order-N covariance matrix, and 'rmData' a KxN matrix containing on successful exit the desired random deviates.

 The value of N must be positive; the case N=1 is admitted, meaning univariate data series.
+K must be positive, with typical values 2 and 3 in the author's application.

 The 'get' function yields an integer return code, with the following values: